Bosnian and Herzegovinian hip-hop: History of Bosnian hip-hop

-In the late 1980s, a rapper emerged name "Elvir Reper", who never recorded any songs, but did actively engage in rapping and is credited as introducing hip hop material from popular American hip hop acts at that time.
+In the late 1980s, a rapper emerged named "Elvir Reper", who never recorded any songs, but did actively engage in rapping and is credited as introducing hip-hop material from popular American hip-hop acts at that time.

-Because of the war in Bosnia that started in 1992, hip hop stopped for a while, only to be revived by what has become known as the second wave of hip hop.
+Because of the war in Bosnia that started in 1992, hip-hop stopped for a while, only to be revived by what has become known as the second wave of hip-hop.
 Artists such as Alaga, Mr. Johnny (Sarajevo) Crni Zvuk, Kwonel and MC Fudo (Tuzla) emerged with numerous demo songs, played on radios, concerts, and became popular around their town of Sarajevo.

-Numerous attempts and limited exposure on radio was a problem until 1999, when DJ Soul and Erol created the first Bosnian hip hop station FMJAM.
+Numerous attempts and limited exposure on radio was a problem until 1999, when DJ Soul and Erol created the first Bosnian hip-hop station FMJAM.

 With the help of FMJAM, the first songs were produced in a studio.
-After numerous shows, FMJAM helps create the hip hop group Disciplinska Komisija, with the lead rapper Edo Maajka, who would lead the revival movement in Bosnian hip hop.
+After numerous shows, FMJAM helps create the hip-hop group Disciplinska Komisija, with the lead rapper Edo Maajka, who would lead the revival movement in Bosnian hip-hop.

-A little later FMJAM establishes themselves enough to be able to create a website, on which a number of demo songs were released on.
-With these demo songs and the organization that FMJAM provided, Bosnian hip hop for the first time had an organization to rely on to have the resources available to provide for future acts and organize concerts and hip hop gatherings for the youth.
+A little later, FMJAM established itself enough to be able to create a website, on which a number of demo songs were released.
+With these demo songs and the organization that FMJAM provided, Bosnian hip-hop for the first time had an organization to rely on to have the resources available to provide for future acts and organize concerts and hip-hop gatherings for the youth.

-Although FMJAM played a large role in organizing Bosnian hip hop, it is recognized by the majority of media that Edo Maajka was the artist, with his 2002 debut album, that introduced hip hop to the majority of Bosnia, thus allowing FMJAM to continue their work.
+Although FMJAM played a large role in organizing Bosnian hip-hop, it is recognized by the majority of media that Edo Maajka was the artist, with his 2002 debut album, that introduced hip-hop to the majority of Bosnia, thus allowing FMJAM to continue their work.

 Diaspora

-Although different, Bosnian hip hop has also proven itself very popular and successful throughout the United States.
-With the introduction of the group Slicc & Aone, in the late 1990s and early 2000s, Bosnian hip hop made its debut in the United States.
-The duo gained popularity quickly, which also opened up a new path to oncoming Bosnian-American hip hop artists.
-Other notable Bosnian hip hop artists throughout the U.S. include Rima D, Rnel, Prah, Opijum Veza, Gazije, Udarna Snaga and KoCity RimeS.
+Although different, Bosnian hip-hop has also proven itself very popular and successful throughout the United States.
+With the introduction of the group Slicc & Aone in the late 1990s and early 2000s, Bosnian hip-hop made its debut in the United States.
+The duo gained popularity quickly, which also opened up a new path to upcoming Bosnian-American hip-hop artists.
+Other notable Bosnian hip-hop artists throughout the U.S. include Rima D, Rnel, Prah, Opijum Veza, Gazije, Udarna Snaga, and KoCity RimeS.

 Modern hip-hop and auto-tune fusions

-Today, we have many artists who emerged in the last 10 years who mix Hip Hop with Pop, EDM, Folk, Trap and Ethnic sounds.
-Almost all of them use an Auto-Tune to create distinguished sound.
-Hip hop artists like Future, Travis Scott, Young Thug and Lil Uzi Vert use Auto-Tune to create a signature sound.
-The effect has also become popular in Rap music and other genres in Balkans.
-The main Bosnian artists in this subgenre are Jala Brat, Buba Corelli, Sajfer, Inas, Cunami, Albino, SMA, Valderrama Flow, Medico, Mehdi, Loš Sin, Klijent, Arpino Sachi and Franco Balkan.
+Today, we have many artists who emerged in the last 10 years who mix hip-hop with pop, EDM, folk, trap, and ethnic sounds.
+Almost all of them use an Auto-Tune to create a distinguished sound.
+Hip-hop artists like Future, Travis Scott, Young Thug, and Lil Uzi Vert use Auto-Tune to create a signature sound.
+The effect has also become popular in Rap music and other genres in the Balkans.
+The main Bosnian artists in this subgenre are Jala Brat, Buba Corelli, Sajfer, Inas, Cunami, Albino, SMA, Valderrama Flow, Medico, Mehdi, Loš Sin, Klijent, Arpino Sachi, and Franco Balkan.